Jagarana/Jagarana/README.md

 ## 🌱 Learning & Growth

 I believe in continuous learning, and I'm always exploring new technologies and frameworks to stay ahead in the ever-evolving tech ecosystem.
-Currently, I am diving deep into [Current Technology/Topic] to enhance my skills and contribute to cutting-edge projects.
+Currently, I am diving deep into vierualization and SDN to enhance my skills and contribute to cutting-edge projects.

 ## 📫 Let's Connect